aklap/eloquent_js/readme.md

-All the exercises from Eloquent JS done in ES6.
+All the exercises from Eloquent JS done in ES2015.

+To run:

+Change directory into chapter folder and run `npm install && npm test` to run all tests & linter via gulp.js tasks and babel transpiler.